 This is pretty serious stuff and it is entirely unnecessary.
 Colonoscopies can be performed safely and with almost no pain.
 But you’ve got to request it.
 American doctors do not offer sedation-free colonoscopies routinely.
 The procedure is beautifully described by David Holzman in a blog; it is mandatory reading if you plan to go sedation-free.
 He describes the discomfort as minimal — hitting maybe 3-max out of 10 on the pain-meter for seconds at a time here and there, and otherwise never going beyond 2 out of 10, comparable, perhaps, to a very mild cramp.
 And added plus: he could drive himself to and from the hospital, and he’d be able to work when he got home.
 Another knowledgeable blogger, Laura Johannes, offered a similar experience to that of Holzman.

-My sedation-free colonoscopy was performed on December 29, 2014.
-I’ll continue the tradition of Holzman and Johannes by offering details of my experience.
-This was a 30-minute long procedure in which I had a number of small polyps removed.
+This author has undergone two sedation-free procedures in the last five years.
+The first sedation-free colonoscopy was performed on December 29, 2014.
+The second on February 7, 2019.
+They were both 30-minute long procedures in which I had a number of small polyps removed.
 The staff at Sharp Rees-Stealy in San Diego were very familiar with non-sedation colonoscopies, reporting that many health professionals and patients with high-level security clearances request them.
 Essentially, they were not uncommon and were the preferred method among those in the business who understood the colonoscopy process.
 Moreover, most all of the staff with whom I spoke actually preferred the drug-free patients because the process was less complicated and had they had very brief recovery periods.
 The staff viewed sedation as a convenience to their patients, not due to medical necessity.
 (By the way, the Sharp staff that conducted this procedure couldn’t have been nicer folks.
 Pleasant and very competent.)

-My procedure was somewhat long (average ones last 15-20 minutes), yet there was minimal discomfort; largely just gas pains from the air pushed into the colon by the scope.
+My procedures were somewhat long (average ones last 15-20 minutes), yet there was minimal discomfort; largely just gas pains from the air pushed into the colon by the scope.
 At no point did I feel any pain at all, even when the doctor was removing the polyps.
 Recovery took less than five minutes — just the time needed to remove the monitoring equipment and IV tube used to keep me hydrated.
-The doctor was skillful, but seemed to feel that the lack of sedation did not make her task any more difficult.
-We chatted about her findings throughout the procedure and were able to discuss the polyp removal and evaluation process during the brief “recovery”.
+The doctors were skillful, but seemed to feel that the lack of sedation did not make their task any more difficult.

 - Many people think that they can drink the prep one to two days before the procedure and then drink nothing but clear fluids (such as Gatorade, apple juice or water) until the day of the colonoscopy.
 But even during the prep, the small intestine (the section of bowel after the stomach and before the colon) continues to produce chyme, a thick, mucousy secretion that sticks to the walls of the ascending colon—so that seven to eight hours after drinking the prep the colon is no longer completely clean.
 Many doctors recommend a split prep, with half the prep ingested the day before the procedure and half ingested four to five hours before (the middle of the night when the colonoscopy is scheduled for the morning…or the morning when the colonoscopy is scheduled for the afternoon).